SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
     * Might instead slow bosses and knockback-immune targets
 * Might need something more - maybe enhancements to the tier 2 abilities

-### Chrono (concept nearly complete) *might be switched to ranged or mage class*
-* A class that triggers bonus attacks (or spells) by attacking at precise moments
-* Scales all damage types except minion
-* The goal would be to consistently combo, trigger the combo burst, and then use Time Jump to restore the combo count and keep going.
-* This class is meant to be challenging to play, but has very high potential.
-You would need to keep track of the combo bar, the location of your latest memory (so you don't jump into danger), how close you are to a combo burst, how soon the next memory will form, etc.
-* Combo Mechanic:
-  * A bar above the character cycles between filling and emptying
-    * higher attack speed and weapon use speed increases the rate of filling/emptying so that there is less waiting
-  * Attacking when the bar is above a marked point increases combo and triggers a bonus attack
-  * Attacking when the bar is too low breaks the combo (back to 0)
-  * Reaching a certain combo count triggers a burst of attacks and resets the combo
-    * This is a significant burst of damage
-* Ability 1: Time Jump
-  * Every 3 seconds, the player's location and combo count is recorded tracking up to 5 memories (15 seconds).
-Gaining a memory while at capacity erases the oldest memory.
-  * Using this ability jumps the player back to the most recent memory (and destroys that memory)
-    * The player is teleported to their memory location
-    * The combo count is set to the value it had been at that time
-  * The location of the most recent memory is indicated
-  * The number of memories held is shown in a resource bar
-  * Can be used multiple times in a row to jump back in sequence, but the memories are destroyed so you can run out of memories to jump to
-* Ability 2: ???
-  * I'm open to suggestions on discord

 ### Maybe a poison/bleed class?
 * Portion of damage inflicted as damage-over-time instead?